Erfaniaa/commit-type-detection/README.md

 In this work, we seek to design a commit classification model capable of providing high accuracy to detect these three types of commits.

-The used dataset can be found here: https://zenodo.org/record/835534
+The used dataset can be found [here](https://zenodo.org/record/835534).

 # Method